The secret to increasing self-awareness

 Your thoughts are like wolves that live inside of you, as I wrote here.
 If you don’t tame them, they will eat you alive.
 You need to neutralize your thoughts to avoid turning introspection into a suffering game.

 5. You have a perfectionist mindset

 Perfectionism is the enemy of change.
-When your standard is too high, nothing you think or do, will ever be enough.
+When your standards are too high, nothing you think or do, will ever be enough.
 Instead of helping you uncover insights, introspection feeds your judgmental mind.

 Self-reflection without compassion is torture — it’s your judgmental self on steroids.
-Constantly trying to over-perform triggers the fear of making mistakes and underperform.
+Constantly trying to over-perform triggers the fear of making mistakes and underperforming.
 Reflect to improve, not to become perfect.

 “Self is a sea boundless and measureless.”

 ― Kahlil Gibran

 To know yourself is to accept yourself.